zmkfirmware/zmk/docs/docs/features/keymaps.md

 sidebar_label: Keymaps
 ---

+import KeymapExample from '../keymap-example.md';
+import KeymapExampleFile from '../keymap-example-file.md';

 ZMK uses a declarative approach to keymaps instead of using C code for all keymap configuration.
 Right now, ZMK uses the devicetree syntax to declare those keymaps; future work is envisioned for supporting dynamic loading of declarative keymaps, e.g. over USB Mass Storage or via a custom BLE